How the Government Measures Unemployment

 then designs and selects a sample of about 800 of these geographic areas to represent each state and the District of Columbia.
 The sample is a state-based design and reflects urban

 and rural areas, different types of industrial and farming areas, and the major geographic divisions of each state.
-(For a detailed explanation of CPS sampling methodology,

 Every month, one-fourth of the households in the sample are changed, so that no household is interviewed for more than 4 consecutive months.
 After a household is interviewed for 4 consecutive

 months, it leaves the sample for 8 months, and then is again interviewed for the same 4 calendar months a year later, before leaving the sample for good.
 As a result, approximately 75 percent